gamecook/gamecook.github.com/games/jetroid.markdown

 <canvas id="canvas"></canvas>

 ##Instructions
-Left/Right arrows move.
-X is your jetpack.
+Left/Up/Right or A/W/D keys move.
 Esc pauses the game and Q quits while a game is paused.
+Try to collect as much as you can find before your air runs.
+Fly into the exit at any time to end the game.

 ##Download
 Coming Soon!